 The Individuals with Disabilities Education Act (IDEA) does not address standards of promotion or retention for students with disabilities.
 Generally, the IDEA does not require the Admissions and Release Committee (ARC) to make the decision on promotion or retention.
+If the student is on track for a regular diploma, the ARC does not determine if the student will be retained.
+For students who are on Alternate Assessment or those who plan on staying enrolled until twenty-one (21) years of age, please contact the school's Exceptional Child Education Implementation Coach for further information.
 Determining if a student with disabilities will be promoted or retained shall be a collaborative process with the parent/guardian, school administrator, special education teacher, and others who are knowledgeable about the student's educational needs and disability.
 A retention or promotion decision is not the same as placement decisions for IDEA purposes.
-Students with an Individual Education Program (IEP) are to receive the specially designed instruction and supplementary aids and services as described within the IEP.
+Students with Individual Education Programs (IEP) are to receive the specially designed instruction and supplementary aids and services as described within the IEP.
 If a student with a disability is not making progress, the ARC may need to reconvene to determine if additional instruction or supports are needed.
 Students with disabilities are to be provided a Free Appropriate Public Education (FAPE).

-Nothing in this handbook replaces or substitutes any student rights as guaranteed by the IDEA or state law.
-Students with a disability will always be entitled to the rights and protections afforded to them by state and federal law
+Nothing in this handbook replaces or substitutes any student rights as guaranteed by the Individuals with Disabilities Education Act (IDEA) or state law.
+Students with a disability will always be entitled to the rights and protections afforded to them by state and federal law.